news

 Trigg was first taken to Chandler Regional Medical Centre and later transferred to Phoenix Children's Hospital, People reported.

-After six days in intensive care, Trigg died from his injuries on May 18.
+After six days in intensive care, Trigg died from his injuries.

 Emilie Kiser and her husband.
 Image: Instagram/emiliekiser.